AP Explains: What's behind Venezuela's constituent assembly?

 WHAT CHANGES HAS THE GOVERNMENT VOWED TO MAKE?

-Maduro has talked about the constituent assembly only in fuzzy terms, characterizing it as a lofty solution for Venezuela's long list of political and economic woes.
-But some of his closest associates have provided a hint at what might come.
+Maduro has characterized the constituent assembly as a lofty solution for Venezuela's long list of political and economic woes — and a concrete way of silencing his most vocal foes.

+In an address on state-run television Saturday, Maduro said he wants the assembly to strip legislators in the opposition-controlled National Assembly of their immunity and see at least one of them jailed — Freddy Guevara, the legislature's first vice president and one of the highest-profile organizers of protests against the government.

+"This little Hitler has his cell guaranteed!"
+Maduro shouted, using his frequent nickname for Guevara.

 On Wednesday, first lady Cilia Flores, who Maduro calls Venezuela's "First Combatant," said the assembly will create a peace and justice commission that will ensure those responsible for the current political upheaval "pay and learn their lesson."

-Diosdado Cabello, first vice president of Venezuela's socialist party, says the assembly will strip legislators in the opposition-controlled National Assembly of their immunity from prosecution.
-He adds that the office of Venezuela's chief prosecutor, who has recently become one of Maduro's most outspoken critics, will be "turned upside down."
+Diosdado Cabello, first vice president of Venezuela's socialist party, has said the office of Venezuela's chief prosecutor, who has recently become one of Maduro's most outspoken critics, will be "turned upside down."

 The assembly is certain to continue the socialist policies first installed by Chavez.